lwinxp/google-maps-geocoding-api-script/README.md

 3. $ python3 google_map_api.py

+4. If tranferring google_map_api.py to jupyter notebook, note comments where "row[1]" is used instead of "row[0]"

 ## OpenStreetMap Nominatim API Usage

 Script in the nominatim-openmaps-api folder works, although suggest not to use unless understand limitations in Additional Details